-- 1. Instruct ACTION PLAN if patient develops any of the above: - a.
-Stop Allopurinol immediately.
-DO NOT take the next dose. - b.
-Stop taking medications (there is no need for permission from doctors). - c.
-Seek medical attention (A&E) and inform any doctor of new drug, allopurinol (even if it was started in the past 3-4 months).

-- 2. Explain the SEVERITY (What happens if drug is not stopped in time): - Allergic reaction can affect internal organs like liver, kidney and if reaction is severe, death can occur. - 3.
-End counselling on a reassuring note that you are accessible - a.
-Call clinic if those symptoms occur, and inform patient you will provide close monitoring.
+- 1. Instruct ACTION PLAN if patient develops any of the above: - Stop Allopurinol immediately.
+DO NOT take the next dose. - Stop taking medications (there is no need for permission from doctors). - Seek medical attention (A&E) and inform any doctor of new drug, allopurinol (even if it was started in the past 3-4 months). - 2.
+Explain the SEVERITY (What happens if drug is not stopped in time): - Allergic reaction can affect internal organs like the liver and kidneys, and if the reaction is severe, death can occur. - 3.
+End counselling on a reassuring note that you are accessible - Call the clinic if those symptoms occur, and inform the patient that you will provide close monitoring.